geceo/raspi-temperature/README.md

-==Limitations==
+# Limitations
 **/!\ This is a quick and dirty project which only purpose is to get measurement for my personal use.
 It's probably dirty, full of bugs and vulnerabilities.
 Feel free to fix ! /!\**

 Currently:
-_ No launch script
+* No launch script
-_ Frontend code is harcoded to 2 sensors.
+* Frontend code is harcoded to 2 sensors.
-_ Labels of graph hardcoded to t1 and t2.
+* Labels of graph hardcoded to t1 and t2.
-_ Probably some security hole around the timestamp passed from the webapp to the flask app ...
+* Probably some security hole around the timestamp passed from the webapp to the flask app ...

-==Requirements==
+# Requirements

 To run this, you need:
-_ python / python-flask / python-sqlite3
+* python / python-flask / python-sqlite3
-_ Fully configured temperature sensors over Dallas 1-wire bus.
+* Fully configured temperature sensors over Dallas 1-wire bus.
 This sensors are usually accessed over /sys/bus/w1/devices/28-<device id>

-==Installation==
+# Installation

 As previously said it's a quick&dirty project...
 There's no installation process.